-From the left bottom screen of this Files app, you can access the Settings to configure it.
+From the left bottom screen of this Files app, you can access Settings to configure it.

 By accessing its Settings, you can change the behavior and look of this app, for instance, Appearance, On Startup, Preferences, Widgets, Multitasking, Files & Folders, Experimental, etc.

-How to use Tabbed interface on Files app?
+How to use the Tabbed interface on the Files app?